 If you are arriving on day one of the trip, you will be met at the airport and transferred to the group hotel in the centre of the city.
 Otherwise please make your way to the hotel listed on your final itinerary our pre-departure information provides details on travelling to the city from the airport.

-Today we undertake a 3-hour sightseeing tour in Buenos Aires.
+Today we undertake a 4-hour sightseeing tour in Buenos Aires.
 Dependent on the flight schedule of all group members the sightseeing tour starts in the morning or early afternoon (latest at 1pm).
 The exact time will be advised in your travel voucher.
 We will be visiting the main points of interest in the city, such as the 9 de Julio Avenue, the widest on Earth, driving down this avenue past the famous opera house, the Colon Theatre and the Obelisk, a symbol of Buenos Aires, the Plaza de Mayo (May Square), in the historic heart of Buenos Aires which is surrounded by some of the oldest and most important buildings: The Casa Rosada (Pink House), where the government's executive branch is housed, the historical Cabildo and the Metropolitan Cathedral, where inside lies the remains of the General Jos de San Mart n.
-If time allows, we will also visit La Boca, a typically Italian neighbourhood, with its colourful houses and the famous Caminito walkway, a museum of Arts in the open air.
+We will also visit La Boca, a typically Italian neighbourhood, with its colourful houses and the famous Caminito walkway, a museum of Arts in the open air.
 If time allows, we will continue to the modern Puerto Madero neighbourhood with its former port warehouses, now turned into offices, apartments and restaurants.
 Our city tour continues to the elegant district of Recoleta to visit Recoleta Cemetery and the tomb of the famous Eva Peron.
 We return to the hotel along the elegant Alvear Avenue.

-Today we leave early for the domestic airport to take a flight north to Iguazu Falls (Cataratas del Iguaz International Airport, Argentinean side of the Iguazu Falls), set in lush rainforest on the border of Argentina and Brazil.
+Today we leave early for the domestic airport to take the first flight in the morning to Iguazu Falls (Cataratas del Iguaz International Airport, Argentinean side of the Iguazu Falls), set in lush rainforest on the border of Argentina and Brazil.
 The flight needs to arrive no later than 11am to have sufficient time to enjoy the Argentinean side of the Falls (please ask us which flight to book if we are not organising your flights).
 Though not the highest or largest falls in the world, they are very spectacular.
 The area contains more than twenty-five different cataracts some small, some absolutely massive.
 The largest of all is the Boca or Garganta del Diablo.
-In the afternoon we will enjoy a guided tour of the falls on the Argentine side.
-Overnight at Iguazu.
+In the afternoon we will enjoy a guided tour of the falls on the Argentinean side.

 During the morning you have free time before we will take a tour of the Brazilian side of the falls in the early afternoon (some nationalities, including Australians, require a pre-organized visa to visit Brazil).
 Following the tour, we will be transferred to the airport on the Brazilian side of the falls for our onward flight to Lima.
 You will be met at Lima airport and transferred to the hotel which is well located in the suburb of Miraflores.

-Day walks in jungle and can journeys on lake - there is a particularly abundant bird life - including anhinga, hoatzin, horned screamers, raptors, plovers, terns, macaws, parrots, kingfishers and toucans.
-We can almost guarantee we will see lots of monkey including troops of capuchin, dusky titi, spider & howler, plus possibility of seeing large cayman and giant river otter.
-Overnight in the lodge.
-PLEASE NOTE: it is important to be aware that the programs may vary according to flight schedules, weather, river height, group sizes, etc and participants should be aware there is no guarantee of seeing specific animals or birds and in general you may not see much wildlife since the rainforest provides such good camouflage for its inhabitants - but you will have a good chance to experience true rainforest first hand.
+PLEASE NOTE: The program may vary according to flight schedules, weather, river height, group sizes, etc and participants should be aware there is no guarantee of seeing specific animals or birds and in general you may not see much wildlife since the rainforest provides such good camouflage for its inhabitants - but you will have a good chance to experience true Amazon rainforest first hand.

 Early morning departure after breakfast for the downriver trip to Puerto Maldonado and the short flight back to Cusco 11,200' (3,400m), arriving there around midday.
 You'll be met at the airport and transferred from Cusco airport to our hotel located in the historic centre where you will have some time to explore the city and also enjoy a few hours of rest, essential to initiate successful acclimatisation to the altitude.
-In the evening you will meet with your guide at 6pm at your hotel for an initial trip briefing and receive your kitbags and jackets for your trek.
+In the evening you will meet with your guide around 6pm at your hotel for an initial trip briefing.

 Overnight: Casa Andina Standard Cathedral or similar.